 This is a brief outline of the process an international patient traveling to the United States for a donor egg or donor embryo cycle with our agency might expect.
 As always, feel free to contact us for more specific information or questions.

 The Donor Nexus team will work with you to determine what cycle program best suits your needs.
-If desired, we will set up a phone call or Skype video conference at a time that best suits your needs.
+If desired, we will set up a phone call or Zoom video conference at a time that works best for you.
 Once we determine the specific cycle, we will work with you to select an egg donor or donor embryo.

 We will discuss your desired characteristics and send you profiles to review that most closely match your criteria.
 Once you’ve chosen an egg donor or donor embryo, you will receive preliminary paperwork, a contract and an invoice.
 All items must be completed and returned to Donor Nexus within 7 days.
 Once we received the paperwork, signed agreement and initial deposit, the cycle is confirmed and we will assist you in connecting with HRC Fertility.